moisesphelipe/larangular-pagination/README.md

 This is a simple pagination with Laravel and Angular.
 You can see the [demo here] (http://pagination-angular-laravel.esy.es/#/)

 ##Installation
-You cand download all files in zip or clone this repository
+You cand download all the files in zip or clone this repository
 ```
     git clone https://github.com/moisesphelipe/larangular-pagination.git
 ```